Cultured Guru Logo

 12. Place your standard mason jar lid on the jar, and secure it.
 Shake the jar vigorously for 2 minutes to dissolve all the salt.

-15. Let the cucumbers ferment for 14 days at room temperature.
+14. Let the pickles ferment for 14 days at room temperature.
 Set the jar in a glass dish to catch any spills.

-17. After 2 weeks, remove the fermentation weight and smell and taste test.
-Your fermented pickles should smell pleasantly sour.
-They should taste tart, like a smoother version of a vinegar pickle.
+16. After 2 weeks, remove the fermentation weight and smell and taste test.
+Your pickles should smell pleasantly sour and taste tart and salty. (if it’s warmer in your kitchen you can taste test around 10 days).

 Notes